adrinamin/articles_and_notes/notes/firebase/firebase-with-hugo.md

 ## 1. How to implement Firebase into your Hugo site?

-For this part, I'm expecting that you already have a running Hugo site.
+For this part, You should already have a running Hugo site.
 If not, check out the [Hugo Quick Start tutorial](https://gohugo.io/getting-started/quick-start/).

 Firebase contains a CLI which you can install on your local machine using a _npm_, a _standalone binary_ or an _auto install script_ (see the [Firebase documentation](https://firebase.google.com/docs/cli/)).
 The Firebase CLI provides full capabilities to work with your resources.

 ### Create a new Firebase project

-First of all what is a Firebase project?
+First of all, what is a Firebase project?
 Google describes it as follows:

 > _When you create a new Firebase project in the Firebase console, you're actually creating a Google Cloud project behind the scenes.
 You can think of a Google Cloud project as a virtual container for data, code, configuration, and services.
 A Firebase project is a Google Cloud project that has additional Firebase-specific configurations and services._